Gesifeta/python/day_2/requirement.md

 Do you want pepperoni on your pizza?
 Y or N: Y
 Do you want extra cheese?
 Y or N: N
 Your final bill is: $28.

+Requirement for Tip calcutor

+if the bill was $150.00, split between 5 people, with 12% tip.

+Each person should pay:

+(150.00 / 5) \* 1.12 = 33.6

+After formatting the result to 2 decimal places = 33.60